GhostofGoes/sentience-game/class_definitions.rst

     Scans a subnet or network and gives a list of all the (visible) nodes or networks on that subnet/network.
     Can be upgraded to be more stealthy, have more information gain, etc.
 * SSH
     Connect to a host to send commands and receive data.
-Your basic "pivot"
+Your basic "pivot" or "connect".
+Uses hostname of IP.

 **Methods**